-- Offset uncompensated emergency response, restoration, and rebuilding costs borne by the utility service providers that might otherwise be passed through to customers.
-Uncompensated costs are those costs borne by the utility service provider after they have diligently and aggressively pursued all insurance recoveries within the terms and conditions of the applicable insurance policies covering their losses. - Maintain Lower Manhattan as a competitive and attractive location for business, cultural, and residential development by assisting in the redevelopment of cost-competitive and quality-competitive energy and telecommunications services. - Provide funding for World Trade Center Memorial and cultural facilities, and affordable housing, education, infrastructure, open space, quality of life, transportation, and economic development projects benefiting the area.
+- Maintain Lower Manhattan as a competitive and attractive location for business, cultural, and residential development by assisting in the redevelopment of cost-competitive and quality-competitive energy and telecommunications services. - Provide funding for World Trade Center Memorial and cultural facilities, and affordable housing, education, infrastructure, open space, quality of life, transportation, and economic development projects benefiting the area.

-The URIR Program categories have provided financial assistance directly to energy and telecommunications service companies for reimbursement of qualified emergency and temporary restoration costs and will provided monies for permanent restoration.
-To remain consistent with Congressional intent for the appropriation, this program has been structured to allocate funds that give greatest priority to the restoration of destroyed utility infrastructure, and the consequent protection that affords to impacted business and residential customers.
+The URIR Program categories provided financial assistance directly to energy and telecommunications service companies for reimbursement of qualified emergency and temporary restoration costs and for permanent restoration.
+To remain consistent with Congressional intent for the appropriation, this program had been structured to allocate funds that give greatest priority to the restoration of destroyed utility infrastructure, and the consequent protection that affords to impacted business and residential customers.

-Funds not required for the highest priority URIR Program categories have been allocated to lower priority categories and the newest category of Other World Trade Center Area Improvements which was established to fund improvements and initiatives in and around the WTC Site, which is located in the Financial District a few blocks northwest of Wall Street and just east of the World Financial Center in Battery Park City.
+Funds not required for the highest priority URIR Program categories have been allocated to lower priority categories and the Other World Trade Center Area Improvements category which was established to fund improvements and initiatives in and around the WTC Site, which is located in the Financial District a few blocks northwest of Wall Street and just east of the World Financial Center in Battery Park City.